neicnordic/puhuri-web/docs/puhuri_portal/User_Guide/project_modification.md

 6. Now national resource allocator has to approve the changes.

-## Modifying project information and end date
+## Project information update process

 1. Login to Puhuri Portal using MyAccessID.
    ![Login](../../assets/Login.PNG)